sandeepdev777/Social-Pixel/README.md

 🌐 Live Demo

-Explore the live demonstration of the project: Social Pixel
+Explore the live demonstration of the project: [Social Pixel](https://social-pixel.vercel.app/)

 ** Use the following credentials to login the app**

 email-sandeepdemo7128@gmail.com

-password- sandeep7128@
+password- 7128

 📝 Description